Gavin-Yinld/csmFinder/readme.md

 chr1	3021720
 ...
 ```
-For bulk methylome, the 4-CpG segments could be extracted as follow:
+For bulk methylomes, the 4-CpG segments could be extracted as follows:

 ```perl
 library('csmFinder')